mattferris/sam/Readme.md

 git git@github.com:user/assets 87dfba2 css/remote.css
 ```

 Finally, you can specify a post-processor to complete any final processing of the file.
 This is useful if you want to minify the assets.
+You can define as many post-processors as you want.
+They will be run in the order they are defined.
+Each post-processor is run for each asset.
+A post-processor will only run for assets that come after it.

 ```
-set post_processor /path/to/minifier
+post /path/to/minifier
 ```

 Taking all the above, the resulting pack file might look like so.